 This program is designed to work in virtual mode to avoid mistake, to modify real disk partition, you need to click Apply on top left to take effect.

-Solution 2: shrink and extend partition with NIUBI
+Method 2: shrink and extend partition with NIUBI

-- Right click D and select "Resize/Move Volume", drag left border towards right in the pop-up window, then Unallocated space is made on the left.
+- Right click D drive and select "Resize/Move Volume", drag left border towards right in the pop-up window, then Unallocated space is made on the left.

 Other reasons why cannot extend volume in Windows 10/8/7

 - FAT32 partition can't be extended even if there's contiguous Unallocated space on the right.
-Disk Management can only extend NTFS partition.
+Because Disk Management can only extend NTFS partition.

 - Disk Management cannot extend volume beyond 2TB on a MBR disk.